Processing II: Acoustics

 Extracting intensity (vocalic energy)

-To extract the amplitude envelope of the acoustic signal, we follow a method by Tilsen and Arvaniti (2013), adapted by Pouw (2024).
+To extract the amplitude envelope of the acoustic signal, we follow a method by Tilsen & Arvaniti (2013), adapted by Pouw (2024).
 We use a bandpass and 2nd order 10Hz low-pass zero-phase Butterworth filter.

 Code with functions to extract the amplitude envelope